anuarshaidenov/portfolio/README.md

 # Portfolio

-> This is my responsive portfolio website.
+> This is my portfolio website.

 ![screenshot](./screenshot.png)

-## The objectives of this projects are:

-- Understand how to parse a Figma design to create a UI.
-- Flexbox to place elements in the page.
+## Objective:

+- Showcase my projects.
-- Build a personal portfolio site.
+- Tell users a bit about myself.
-- Use images and backgrounds to enhance the look of the website.
-- Understand how to create UIs adaptable to different screen sizes using media queries.
+- Use the website as a tool to provide my services.

 ## Built With

 - HTML
 - SCSS
+- JavaScript

 ## Live Demo